 What’s the greenest L&D action you can take?
 More eLearning.
 The fabulous people at the Britain’s Open University have found eLearns require a whopping 90% less energy than in-person learning.
 You heard that right – 90%.

 A little wary about reducing your in-person learning? eLearning has benefits beyond being the greener option, it is not the poorer second cousin.
+The bonus extras:

 Access anytime, anywhere and on any device.
 In a world on the brink of food delivery by drone, we certainly don’t have the patience to wait weeks or months to access the learning that we need now.
 Are your people hungry to learn?
 Do they need to hone their difficult conversation skills before their 3pm meeting?
 Future proof your business – let your learners access learning when they need it.